 So how many meals a day are we having?

-This time, it will be brunch and snacks.
+This time, it will be a light breakfast, lunch and snacks.
 During our last holiday we also had dinner, but that tied us to our hotel too much and we found it a bit restricting.
 There are so many places to eat in the area that it would be a pity not to take advantage of the local cuisine.
 We will also be out and about and may choose to stay away past dinner time.
-That said, the Blue Lipno restaurant serves excellent food all day long and you can choose to dine there in the evenings, too, so there is plenty of flexibility to accommodate us all.

 I am a vegetarian, will I have veggie options?

 Both vegetarians and meat eaters will be catered for.
 If you are vegan or have any other dietary restrictions or food allergies, please let me know in advance and I will make arrangements with the restaurant.

 And how do I get there?